rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - From source
 - Other

-### If you don't use rustup, why not?

-Select all that apply:

-- I'm prefer using my platform's package installer (yum, apt-get, homebrew, msi installer, etc.)
-- I don't trust that rustup provides secure binaries
-- I didn't know about it
-- The network I'm on does not allow for it (e.g., firewall)
-- I tried, but it didn't work
-- Other

-> TODO: a lot of people previously reported that they *use* rustup but wish they didn't.
-How can we capture that here?
-> TODO: this was previously free form.
-Do we prefer the multiple choice?

 ### In your opinion, have the following aspects of Rust gotten better or worse over the past year?

 Options: